Westhoughton Town Hall: History

 The local board of health, which was formed in 1872, initially established its offices at the junction of Market Street and Wigan Road.
 After significant industrial growth, particularly associated with the number of cotton mills in the town, the area became an urban district in 1894.
 In this context, civic leaders decided to procure a dedicated town hall: the site they selected had been open land on the north side of Market Street just south of Glebe Mill.

 Foundation stones for the new building were laid by the chairman of Westhoughton Urban District Council, W. E. Tonge, and by the senior member, Roger Walker, on 18 April 1903.
 It was designed by Bradshaw and Gass in the Renaissance style, built with terracotta facings from Ruabon in Wales at a cost of £4,922 and was officially opened on 7 December 1904.
 The design involved an asymmetrical main frontage with eleven bays facing onto Market Street; the central part of the left-hand section, which slightly projected forward, featured a porch with a pair of Ionic order columns supporting an entablature with a date stone and a carved cornice; there was a casement window on the first floor and an open pediment containing an oculus above.
-The fourth bay from the right featured an iron balcony on the first floor and a clock tower with an octagonal bell turret and dome above.
+The fourth bay from the right featured an iron balcony on the first floor and a clock tower with an octagonal bell turret and dome above, containing an hour-striking clock by John Smith & Sons of Derby.
 Internally, the principal room was the council chamber.